 The biggest difference between a man-to-man and a zone defense is that instead of being responsible for a certain offensive player, all defensive players are instead responsible for an area of the court.
 The image shows the main areas each position is responsible for but keep in mind that they definitely do overlap at times depending on where the ball is on the court.

-Make no mistake, a 2-3 zone doesn’t allow your team to rest on defense.
-A great 2-3 zone requires just as much effort as a great man-to-man defense.
+Make no mistake, a 2-3 zone defense doesn’t allow your team to rest on defense.
+A great 2-3 zone defense requires just as much effort as a great man-to-man defense.

-Jim Boeheim at Syracuse has won nearly 1,000 games and made a career primarily out of teaching and running the 2-3 zone.
+Jim Boeheim at Syracuse has won nearly 1,000 games and made a career primarily out of teaching and running the 2-3 zone defense.

 While I don’t recommend using this as your primary defense, the 2-3 zone is a fantastic change-up defense to throw a different look at your opponent and see how they respond to it.